Story : Le Lac Disparu.

 This book brings together a hundred shots selected from around ten thousand negatives, magnificent boards made in large format black and white film and especially with his emblematic Fairchild K20 camera.

-A photographer from another time, however, if we consider the global climate warming and the modern deontology that it imposes, the brutal paradox between mountain photography and the use of motorized aircraft.
+A photographer from another time, however, if we consider the global climate warming and the responsibility that it imposes, the brutal paradox between mountain photography and the use of motorized aircraft.